Kigezi College Butobere: School Infrastructure

 The good infrastructure in impeccable form helped the popularity of ‘Siniya’ to grow.
-Whoever visited ‘Siniya’ at the time and saw that wondrous Kennedy Hall, the storeyed library, the new storeyed dormitories Makobore and Bikangaga was left speechless.
+Siniya featured several notable buildings, including Kennedy Hall, a multi-storey library, and the newly constructed multi-storey Makobore and Bikangaga dormitories.
 Waterborne toilets were a novelty; so the villagers marvelled at how basiniya emptied their bowels inside the houses yet kept the place clean and unsoiled!
 As part of their uniform, basiniya had a unique blue sweater (omugyogyi) and a cape for rain.
 There were first-class laboratories, a well-furnished library, adequate classrooms and good feeding.
 The school had a truck.
 All this left‘ Basiniya’ in a class of their own.